nanoframework/nanoFramework.IoT.TestStream/wsl-agent.md

 **Congratulations**, you've setup everything properly.
 To add a new device, please run again the application in setup mode.

 If you've selected to start the task automatically, you'll see a new prompt starting.
-It will try to connect to the Azure Dev Ops Agent pipeline and also advertize as capacities the devices you have setup.
+It will try to connect to the Azure Dev Ops Agent pipeline and it will also advertise the capabilities of any devices you have setup.

 ![task success](./docs/task-running-success.png)